 should you work for them?

-Many appraisers are very upset by appraisal management companies, saying they are destroying their livelihood by asking them to work for very low fees.
+Many appraisers are very upset by appraisal management companies, saying they are destroying their livelihood by asking them to work for very low fees when business is slow.
 But lenders use them for good business reasons.

 Working for one or more AMCs is a business decision for a fee appraiser.
 You choose who you work for.
-Not all appraisers have to work for low fees (say 50% to 60% of standard).
+Not all appraisers have to work for low fees (say 50% to 60% of standard lender fees).
 Not all AMCs pay low fees.

 Why do lenders use AMCs?